ashhalvellani/ImageProcessor/README.md

 # ImageProcessor
-Image processor made in Python.
-Allows user to upload an image, apply filters to it, change it's size, and save the modified image.
+Image processor made in Python using PyGame and Tkinter Allows user to upload an image, apply filters to it, change it's size, and save the modified image.